hasn't given out much information about the US version of its upcoming Niro EV electric hatchback, but now it's on Kia's website with a bit more info.

 The page also gives us a few preliminary specs.
-When the production version, two different batteries were mentioned, the same two that can be found in international variants of the .
+When the production version broke cover in Korea in May, two different batteries were mentioned, the same two that can be found in international variants of the Hyundai Kona Electric.
 But much like its smaller semisibling, the Niro EV seems to only carry one variant to the US -- it'll have a 201-horsepower, 291-pound-foot electric motor connected to a 64-kWh battery pack that Kia hopes will carry an EPA-estimated 240 miles.
 The EPA has not yet evaluated the Niro EV, but it will before it goes on sale.

-The Niro EV doesn't look that much different than its CES in January..
+The Niro EV doesn't look that much different than its hybrid and plug-in hybrid variants.
 The front grille has been closed off since there's no internal combustion engine, and it's been replaced with a charging port on the driver's side between the headlight and the license plate frame.
-It has a few clever blue accents to let you know it's an EV, as well as a unique shifter borrowed from the that debuted at
+It has a few clever blue accents to let you know it's an EV, as well as a unique shifter borrowed from the Niro EV concept that debuted at

 2017 Kia Niro hopes to slay the Toyota Prius in the hybrid wars